elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 These are the energy drinks I drink on a cycle when I'm not drinking new ones.

+1. Celsius Orange
+2. Celsius Playa Vibe
+3. Celsius Arctic White

+Monthly

-1. Reign Energy White Gummy Bear
+- Reign Energy White Gummy Bear
-2. Reign Energy Reignbow Sherbet
+- Reign Energy Reignbow Sherbet
-3. Celsius Orange
-4. Celsius Playa Vibe
-5. Celsius Arctic White
+- Red Bull Peach Edition
+- Red Bull Red Edition

 Reign Energy Razzle Berry would be on here but it is unavailable in Canada.